Can You Stain Over Painted Wood?

 Wood Stain vs. Paint

-Paint roller in light brown paint
+Paint roller in light brown paint.

 Your choice of coverage depends on a number of factors including application, intended use, and individual preference.
 Paint offers an unlimited number of color choices and can easily cover flaws or blemishes within the wood, while stain helps to highlight its natural beauty for a more rustic flair.
 When properly applied, both materials help to seal and protect the natural grain and may help to prevent damage or fading.
 The pros and cons of each include: